Chris-Richards3/MySQL-Project/README.md

 Our group was also tasked with augmenting our business of choice.
 Though there are always ways to improve a gym, we focused on our augmentation on a growing trend, home workouts.
 There are countless personal & health limitations that prevent people from physically going to a gym which justified the need for a new service: Virtual Training Sessions.
 In order to incorporate our augmentation, our group first created a many-to-many relationship between Employees and Apps with Virtual Sessions as an associative entity that would track pertinent information relating to these sessions.
 The use of virtual sessions gave our gym a new source of income and we believe it would help retain customer memberships.

-The most challenging deliverable our group completed was creating 10 Complex Queries that utilized high-level MySQL functions such as multi-table JOINS, correlated subqueries, EXISTS, NOT EXISTS, REGEXP, and more.
+The most challenging deliverable our group completed was creating 10 Complex Queries that utilized high-level MySQL functions & concepts such as multi-table JOINS, correlated subqueries, EXISTS, NOT EXISTS, REGEXP, and more.
 Each of the queries we created were constructed with the goal of generating pertinent business value to the gym owner.

 # Data model